 Because the site now knows exactly what it is that you want, they push up the price of those particular flights and dates the next time you visit.
 A way to get round this is to either buy your flights the first time you visit the site, or to visit the site in ‘incognito mode’.
 You can even clear all caches and history, although this wipes all data and can be tiresome if you have remembered passwords and logins.

 The one thing we can all agree on is that, although traveling doesn’t have to cost the earth, you do spend more money than you would if you stayed at home in your pyjamas.
 To combat this you can set up your own personal saving step for the time that you are away.

-This can be anything from setting up the Fitness Step, so that you save money as your stroll around Europe’s ancient capitals; to the Rounding Step, that saves pennies each time you buy a burger or apple pie in the states.
+This can be anything from setting up the Fitness Step, so that you save money as your stroll around Europe’s ancient capitals; to the Rounding Step, that saves pennies each time you buy an apple pie in the states.
 You can even set up the travel step so that each time you spend money on flights, buses, or trains, you can save a percentage equivalent of each transaction.